Artniz23/artenv/README.md

 # Usage

-You can then load all files `.env` in your home directory with:
+You can load all files `.env` in your home directory with:

 ```
 use Artenv\Artenv;